-- TX command 'A' is stored in the TX data FIFO for every TX buffer. - TX command 'B' is written into the TX data FIFO when the First Segment (FS) bit is set in TX command 'A.' - When TX checksum is enabled, the 4-byte TX checksum preamble is written into TX Data FIFO. - Any DWORD-long data added as part of the "Data Start Offset" is removed from each buffer before the data is written to the TX data FIFO.
+- TX command 'A' is stored in the TX data FIFO for every TX buffer - TX command 'B' is written into the TX data FIFO when the First Segment (FS) bit is set in TX command 'A' - Any DWORD-long data added as part of the "Data Start Offset" is removed from each buffer before the data is written to the TX data FIFO.
 Any data that is less than 1 DWORD is passed to the TX data FIFO. - Payload from each buffer within a Packet is written into the TX data FIFO. - Any DWORD-long data added as part of the End Padding is removed from each buffer before the data is written to the TX data FIFO.
-Any end padding that is less than 1 DWORD is passed to the TX data FIFO.
+Any end padding that is less than 1 DWORD is passed to the TX data FIFO